Hukasx0/JuiceKeeper/README.md

 This is a one-time action that doesn't persist across app restarts.

 ### Reminder Notifications
+Enable reminder notifications to receive periodic alerts when conditions persist:
-If you forget to unplug after the initial alert, enable reminder notifications to receive periodic reminders.
+- **Charge reminders** — If you forget to unplug after reaching the threshold, reminders continue while still charging
+- **Temperature reminders** — If battery remains overheated, reminders continue until temperature drops

 Configure the interval (1–60 minutes) to suit your workflow.
-Reminders stop automatically when you unplug or when the battery drops below threshold.
+One setting controls both reminder types.
+Reminders stop automatically when the triggering condition resolves.

 ### Temperature Monitoring
 Battery temperature is read directly from the `AppleSmartBattery` IOKit service — no kernel extensions, no drivers, no elevated privileges.
 When temperature exceeds your threshold, you'll receive a warning notification and the menu bar icon turns red.